Nosagie/Morpheus/Logic.md

 ## How to buy
 1. loop through the coins and send buy commands to the trader
 2. set status of each coin to "in" i.e. we're now "in this coin"

+# Trader (no name for this one yet :P)
+This doesn't run on a 3 minute cycle.

+## How to buy
+1. get market price at time of buy order
+2. order size = trade size / 10 (as long as order size > minimum order size per coin)

+- go low (as much as 0.5% below the last asking price
+- check if the offer was filled in the next second (or millisecond)
+- raise the price a little bit every single time until it's filled
+- set a sell order for the percentage like so:
+``
+4. set a sell order

+## How to sell
+1. get the market price at the time of the buy order
+2. order